Home Science Atom Structure Quantum Number

 Quantum Number

-Quantum numbers such as principal, azimuthal, magnetic, and spin quantum number are the identification number of an electron in an atom.
+Quantum numbers such as principal, azimuthal, magnetic, and spin quantum number are the identification number of an electron present in the orbitals of an atom.
 In physics and chemistry, these numbers describe the energy levels and fine structure of the electromagnetic spectrum of an electron particle in an atom.
+Three quantum numbers such as principal, azimuthal, and magnetic quantum numbers are necessary to study the size shape, size, and orientation of s, p, d, and f orbital.

 Set of the quantum numbers to define orbital diagram shapes